-The recipient must be on continuous leave in a formal leave status for a specified period of time and may not open- ended.
-The department head or designee must verify that the employee has exhausted all PTO before authorizing the Request to Receive Donated Leave Form.
+The recipient must be on continuous approved leave in a formal leave status for a specified period of time and may not open- ended.
+The department head or designee must verify that the employee has exhausted all PTO before utilizing the donated leave.
 Upon Human Resources' approval, the donated PTO will be credited to the recipient for processing in the next payroll period.
 The leave donated will be credited to the recipient in the dollar value equivalent, based on the donor's rate of pay.